 ‘Is that lady going to have a baby?’

 When kids ask questions like this, you might wish to be swallowed up by the earth below you.
 Unfortunately, that isn’t an option, so you might have to address the question head on.
 If the woman in question is obviously pregnant, then it’s fairly safe to answer with a simple ‘yes’.
 But if you’re not sure if that’s the case then maybe the best option is to deflect and distract.
 Did somebody say ‘who wants an ice cream?!’?

-Has your little one asked you any awkward questions?
-If so, how did you respond?
-Let us know in the comments below!
+What’s the most awkward question your little one has asked you?
+How did you respond?
+Let us know below!